wadmp/wadmp.github.io/src/gen3/explanations/cellular-data-usage/README.md

 ![Device Dashboard](./cellular-usage2.png "Device Dashboard")

-* To disable WebAccess/DMP monitoring on a device, you can re-configure the WebAccess/DMP Router App via its local web server, unclick the checkbox and press apply:
+* To disable WebAccess/DMP monitoring on a device, you can re-configure the WebAccess/DMP Router App via its local web server, unclick the checkbox, and press apply:

 ![WebAccess/DMP Client configuration options](./dmp-client1.png "WebAccess/DMP Client configuration options")

-* Similarly, you may also decide to leave monitoring enabled but adjust the monitoring interval.
+* Similarly, you may leave monitoring enabled but adjust the monitoring interval.
 Please be aware of this impact on your cellular data bill.

 ## Further Details